 The SCS Policy is mandatory for all Signify locations/entities, Logistics Service Providers and Finished Goods Suppliers of our Business Groups and Market organizations that are involved with managing international shipment of Signify products.
 They must comply with SCS requirements, either by participating in Signify SCS Program or any Signify recognized SCS programs such as C-TPAT or AEO.
 Compliance with the policy is ensured via self-assessments and an audit program.
-The audits are performed by third party auditors (company BSI) and outcome of both types of assessments are stored in SCM platform.
+The audits are performed by third party auditors (company SGS).
 SCS is one of the qualifying criteria during the selection process of Finished Goods Suppliers, Warehouses and Logistic Service Providers.